taosifahsan/taosifahsan/README.md

 - Hi, I’m @taosifahsan
-- I’m interested in physics and simulations
+- I’m interested in nuclear fusion related physics and simulations
-- I’m looking to collaborate on constructing various accurate and efficient simulation algorithms
 - How to reach me taosif@mit.edu

 <!---